Alabama fire chief confirms deaths as fire destroys 35 boats

 SCOTTSBORO, Ala.
-(AP) — Boaters leaped into the water to escape a fire that consumed at least 35 vessels docked along the Tennessee River early Monday.
-Authorities said there were fatalities as 7 people were sent to hospitals and 7 others were initially reported missing.
+(AP) — Boaters leaped into the water to escape an explosive fire that consumed at least 35 vessels docked along the Tennessee River early Monday.
+Authorities said there were fatalities as seven people were sent to hospitals and seven others were initially reported missing.

-The blaze was reported shortly after midnight as people living in the riverboat community were sleeping, and consumed the wooden dock and an aluminum roof that covered many of the vessels, cutting off escape routes and raining debris into the water.
+The blaze was reported shortly after midnight as people living in the boats were sleeping, and consumed the wooden dock and an aluminum roof that covered many of the vessels, cutting off escape routes and raining debris into the water.

 “There were numerous people rescued from the water who had escaped by going into the water,” Jackson County Chief Sheriff’s Deputy Rocky Harnen told The Associated Press shortly after dawn.
 “We’re trying to get divers down here to search for possible victims in the water.”

+People were jumping onto a boat at the end of the dock because fire had consumed the middle portion and that was their only escape.
+But then the flames spread to that boat, leaving water as their only way out, Durham said.

+“Water was the only place they had to go,” Durham said.
+“Its just extremely sad.
+It’s horrible.”

-“We have some confirmed fatalities, but we don’t have an exact number yet,” Harnen added.
-“We have several people who were taken to the hospital from being in the water, and some had minor burns.”
+Harnen said “we have some confirmed fatalities, but we don’t have an exact number yet.”
+He added that several of those hospitalized suffered from being in the water, and some were burned.

-Scottsboro Fire Chief Gene Necklaus said earlier that 7 people were hospitalized and 7 others were missing as the fire destroyed at least 35 boats docked in Jackson County Park.
+Scottsboro Fire Chief Gene Necklaus said earlier that seven people were hospitalized and seven others were missing as the fire destroyed at least 35 boats docked in Jackson County Park.

 Harnen said officials are trying to account for about seven people who had places on the dock.